Freedom of Information Act

 Members of the public are not required to use a specific form when submitting a FOIA request.

-However, for the public's convenience District 401 has prepared a FOIA request form that may be downloaded and submitted for this purpose: District 401 Public Records Request Form.
+However, as noted above, District 401 has prepared an optional FOIA request form that may be downloaded and submitted for this purpose.

 When writing your request, please provide as much information as possible about the records you seek.
 This will help expedite the search process.